openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 Wallets MUST use attestations following the definition given in [@!I-D.looker-oauth-attestation-based-client-auth].

-In addition to the claims, the Wallet Attestation MUST contain the following claims:
+In addition to this definition, the Wallet Attestation MAY contain the following claims in the `cnf` element:

-* `key_type`: this claim asserts the security mechanism the wallet can use to manage private keys.
-This capability is based on the capabilities of the execution environent of the wallet, this might be a secure element (in case of a wallet residing on a smartphone) or a Cloud-HSM (in case of a cloud wallet).
+* `key_type`: OPTIONAL.
+JSON String that asserts the security mechanism the wallet uses to manage the private key associated with the public key given in the `cnf` claim.
+This mechanism is based on the capabilities of the execution environent of the wallet, this might be a secure element (in case of a wallet residing on a smartphone) or a Cloud-HSM (in case of a cloud wallet).
 This specification defines the following values for `key_type`: `Software`, `TEE`, `Strongbox`, `Secure Enclave`, `Secure Element` and `External-HSM`.
-* `user_authentication`: this claim asserts the security mechanism the wallet can use to authenticate access to private keys.
+* `user_authentication`: OPTIONAL.
+JSON String that asserts the security mechanism the wallet uses to authenticate access to the private key associated with the public key given in the `cnf` claim.
 This specification defines the following values for `user_authentication`: `System-Biometry`, `System-PIN`, `Internal-Biometry`, `Internal-PIN`, and `SecureElement-PIN`.

-These additional claims inform the issuer about the security capabilities of the wallet and allows the issuer to refuse credential issuance if the achievble security level of a certain wallet does not fulfil the issuer's requirements.
+The Wallet Attestation MAY also contain the following claim:

+* `aal`: OPTIONAL.
+JSON String asserting the authentication level of the wallet and the key as asserted in the `cnf` claim.

 To obtain the issuer's Public key for verification, wallet attestions MUST support web-based key resolution as defined in Section 5 of [@!I-D.terbu-sd-jwt-vc].
 The JOSE header `kid` MUST be used to identify the respective key.